Statistics API

 Button clicks

-An ordered list of the buttons most clicked by users chatting with the bot, and the dialogue to which each button belongs.
-Has both a count of the number of occurrences, and a ratio out of the total amount of button clicks for the period.
-Returns top 5 results by default, use the limit parameter to request more data.
+An ordered list of the most clicked buttons in the chatbot, and the dialogues the buttons belong to.
+Has both a count of the number of occurrences and a ratio of the total amount of button clicks for the period.
+Returns top 5 results by default.
+Use the limit parameter to request more data.

 Required parameters